tmrob2/motap-hdd/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

-This project is an API implemented in Rust v1.5 targetting very large state spaces, possible millions of states, which do not fit into memory.
+This project is a <span style="text-decoration: underline">prototype</span> API implemented in Rust v1.5 targetting very large state spaces, possible millions of states, which do not fit into memory.
 Agents consist of constructing an Markov decision process (MDP) environment, and tasks consist of deterministic finite automata (DFA) which correspond to co-safe linear temporal logic (LTL).
 Examples and details on how to install the project dependencies are expained below.
 The project is suffixed with hdd because it stores partitions of a problem state-space on the hard-disk.
+This project is a part of work into efficient improvements in centralised task allocation in multiagent systems.

+Developed for Linux.
 <p align="right">(<a href="#top">back to top</a>)</p>